 When transit and internet services are affordable, reliable, and accessible, we can get to work and school on time, access critical online services without having to leave home, and keep in touch with friends and family.
-Toronto's municipal election is a chance for you to vote to improve transit and internet access across the city.
+The upcoming mayoral by-election is an opportunity for you to vote to improve transit and internet access across the city.